 A majority of companies do not have a solid general counsel succession plan in place.
 Many law departments are running on lean budgets so it can be difficult to single out a candidate for succession.
 It’s also difficult to determine a general counsel’s successor when the company attorneys all work on the day-to-day business needs and are rarely involved with higher-level risk and governance issues.

-In most cases, companies look to an executive recruiting firm to benchmark internal candidates against external talent.
+In most cases, companies look to an executive legal recruiting firm to benchmark internal candidates against external talent.
 While internal candidates may have the business knowledge executive teams seek, the dynamic role and long list of GC expectations make finding the right candidate for the job a high priority.
 Companies don’t want to be limited to internal applicants, so they open the role up to external candidates to find the very best match for their needs.

 Culture fit and the ability to act as a reliable advisor are two key factors directors typically consider when searching for in-house counsel.
 Emotional intelligence, in particular, is prized amount GC candidates because high emotional intelligence often signals better stress management during high-stress situations.
 People with high EI are also more likely to build strong relationships and are known for being thoughtful.
 These two characteristics make it easier for a GC to connect with others and become a well-trusted advisor.